du2x/du2x.github.io/_posts/2016-04-14-most-harmful-camalities-types.markdown

 The main goal of this article is compare the event types with each other in respect of how harmful they are.
 The event type values are stored in the `$EVTYPE` column

 To analyze the damage against human health, we need to focus on `$FATALITIES` and `$INJURIES` columns.
 To think about the damage against economy the focus changes to `$CROPDMGEXP`, `$CROPDMG`, `$PROPDMG` and `$PROPDMGEXP` columns.

+But first, I should do some transformations on `$EVTYPE` column.

 # Event type transformations